Category: Uncategorized

 REFORMED partners launch new development programme

-📣In September 2025 our partners Tasha and Kemi from Reformed Development will launch a new empowerment programme.
+📣In September 2025 our research partners Tasha and Kemi from Reformed Development will launch a new empowerment programme.
 The Mindset Programme is aimed at women with convictions.
 It will run for 12 weeks from 3rd September and focus on:

 ✨️Employability.